mahbubul14/my_scraper/README.md

 - For usage ensure you have ruby installed

 ### Setup
-Clone repository from github to your local drive by following these steps:
+Clone repository from Github to your local drive by following these steps:

 * Go to the main page of the repository
 * Above the listed files, click the green Code button
 * You can clone the repository using:
-* Open the terminul and run <code>git clone https://github.com/mahbubul14/my_scraper.git​​​​​​​</code>
+* Open the terminal and run <code>git clone https://github.com/mahbubul14/my_scraper.git​​​​​​​</code>
 * Once you have a local copy, run bundle install to install all gemfiles in the directory

 ### Install